 Per Oklahoma State law (SB 1830), OSU-OKC offers a military leave of absence (MLOA) to students who are members of the active uniformed military services of the United States who are called to active duty.

 An MLOA allows a student to be absent from the University for active duty without penalty to admission status or grade point average and without loss of institutional financial aid.
-It also allows the student to be eligible for withdrawal from all or some classes with a full refund of tuition and fees or to be eligible for incomplete grades in classes for which he/she has successfully completed at least 50% of the coursework at the time of leave, if the student intends to complete the classes upon return from active duty.
-Students must notify the University as soon as possible, not to exceed one month, after active duty orders are received.
-MLOAs shall not exceed a cumulative five years.
-Students apply for MLOA by submitting the appropriate form and supporting documentation on http://www.osuokc. edu/registrar.
-Students in Selective Admission programs such as Nursing, Veterinary Technology, Diagnostic Sonography, and Dietetics must see the Vice President of Academic Affairs upon receiving active duty orders.
+It also allows a student to be eligible for withdrawal from all or some classes with a full refund of tuition and fees or to be eligible for incomplete grades in classes for which they have successfully completed at least 50% of the coursework at the time of leave, if the student intends to complete the classes upon return from active duty.

+MLOA shall not exceed a cumulative five years.
+Students in selective admission programs must contact the Vice President of Academic Affairs upon receiving notice of being called to active duty.
+For additional information and application for MLOA, see https://osuokc.edu/veterans.